NSO-developer/ldap-auth/README.md

 Standard output:
 * accept $groups $uid $gid $supplementary_gids $HOME
-* reject message
-* abort message
-  * Will not proceed with other authentication methods specified.

-##### Accept Attributes
     * $groups - space separated list of the group names the user is a member of.
     * $uid - UNIX integer user id NSO should use as default when executing commands for this user.
     * $gid - UNIX integer group id NSO should use as default when executing commands for this user.
     * $supplementary_gids - (possibly empty) space separated list of additional UNIX group ids the user is also a member of.
+* reject message
+* abort message
+  * Will not proceed with other authentication methods specified.

 ##### Test